 1. The Proto-Indo-European religion, a tradition of pagan beliefs flourishing six millennia ago on Asia’s Pontic-Caspian steppe, and tentatively reconstructed by scholars through the shared provenance of deities, rituals, and mythic stories of the descendant cultures.

-2. The analytical psychology of Carl Jung, which describes the features of a shared psychic anatomy of symbols and archetypes — a collective unconscious — common to all human beings, around the world and throughout history.
+2. The analytical psychology of Carl Jung, which describes a shared psychic anatomy of symbols and archetypes — a collective unconscious — common to all human beings, around the world and throughout history.

 By combining these three elements as never before, a unique religious faith emerges that is at once both old and new, both traditional and transbiological.

 Deiwism strives to be congruous with contemporary science, yet not unduly limited by it.
-In our pursuit of knowledge, rationalism and empiricism are embraced, although skepticism is not.
+In our pursuit of knowledge, then, rationalism and empiricism are embraced, although skepticism is not.
 Indeed, because metaphysical belief is evidently natural to, and healthy for, the human animal, positivism and Occam’s razor are expressly rejected.
-Because physical reality is ultimately deterministic, however, superstition is also rejected.
+Physical reality is ultimately deterministic, however, and so superstition is also rejected.

 In keeping with its primeval origins and progressive aspirations, Deiwism promotes democracy, equality, diversity, pluralism, interdependence, community, mutuality, sustainability, and the natural and universal spirituality of humankind — as well as the simple values of life, love, truth, peace, and faith.